 After a few days of heavy rain, thankfully we have had a few nice warm days and the garden is almost dry and in good condition for us to pitch the tents.

 Mr C and I were in charge of putting up the Eurohike teepee tent whilst our children were to set up the Eurohike pop 200 tent.
 This teepee tent is wide enough to accommodate 4 men and the pop up tent is for 2 men.

 The teepee took us at least 30 minutes to set up and is surprisingly very straightforward to do so.
 While Mr C placed the tent on the top of the tarpaulin, I set up the pole.
 We then pulled each corner to peg it down.

 Once the teepee is up, it looks so grand and spacious!
 Check it out!

 Mr K and Ms C had the easiest job by popping out their tent and we all helped to peg it down!
 Once it was set up, Ms C couldn’t wait to get in her sleeping bag!

 As this is a garden family sleepover, my children decided that they preferred to sleep in our teepee than their pop-up tent and use our double sleeping bag!
 Of course, we shared it with them and had a cosy night in!
 We also had fun in the garden too!
 We were spying on the robins and magpies in our garden and have a regular neighbourhood cat visit us too!
 Not forgetting those creepy crawly insects and many more visiting us!
 Later, we made ourselves some S’mores using the disposable BBQ kit!

 If you like what we did by camping in our back garden then why not check out this camping checklist by the camping experts from Millets!
 Let them help you to remember to take everything you need on your next camping adventure!

-Disclosure: We received the samples for the purposes of writing this review, however, all thoughts and opinions remain our own.
+Disclosure: We received the samples for the purposes of writing this review and Start Camping From Home, however, all thoughts and opinions remain our own.